PanJiaChen/vue-admin-template/README.md

 ## Extra

 If you want router permission && generate menu by user roles , you can use this branch [permission-control](https://github.com/PanJiaChen/vue-admin-template/tree/permission-control)

-This project is based on `webpack4` development.
-If you want to use `webpack3` development, please use this branch [webpack3](https://github.com/PanJiaChen/vue-admin-template/tree/webpack3)

 For `typescript` version, you can use [vue-typescript-admin-template](https://github.com/Armour/vue-typescript-admin-template) (Credits: [@Armour](https://github.com/Armour))